Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/maxnumberplayers.md

 ---
 id: max-players
-title: Limiting the maximium number of players
+title: Limiting the maximum number of players
 ---

-MLAPI provides a way to implement a [connection approval delegate](../mlapi-api/MLAPI.NetworkManager.ConnectionApprovedDelegate.md) that can reject incoming connections based on custom logic.
+Netcode for Gameobjects (Netcode) provides a way to implement a [connection approval delegate](../mlapi-api/MLAPI.NetworkManager.ConnectionApprovedDelegate.md) that can reject incoming connections based on custom logic.
 ​